 The work involved is an extension of Muñoz’s ongoing fascination with blending electronic and artisanal technologies.
 If you’re lucky enough to get contracted by a visiting MA4 unit (you literally have to sign a contract), you’re then assigned to a unique project: sewing conductive thread into cloth, to create fully functioning, textile-based circuit panels.

-The socioeconomic disparities probed by this project makes it one of the nascent decade’s finest examples of art-for-social change.
+The socioeconomic disparities probed by this project makes it one of the finest examples of art-for-social change.
 And it’s only one in a line of Muñoz’s experiments that aim to shatter the class-oriented divide between traditional Mexican crafts like embroidering and sewing, and costly electronic technologies.

 How functional can an electronic textile actually be?
 Pretty functional, it turns out.
 Take a look at Esquemáticos (2011), one of Muñoz’s projects that prefaced MA4.
-It’s a series of 5 different sound-generating electronic textiles, each of which were hand sewn based off Munoz’s schematic drawings (hence the name).
+It’s a series of five different sound-generating electronic textiles, each of which were hand sewn based off Munoz’s schematic drawings (hence the name).